-GMA media contacts:
+GMA media contact:

 (Washington, D.C.)
 Pamela G. Bailey, President and CEO of the Grocery Manufacturers Association (GMA), today announced she will retire later this year following nearly 10 years of leading the organization.
 Bailey will remain with GMA and manage the organization as the Board of Directors conducts a search for her successor, with Leslie Hortum of Spencer Stuart retained to lead the search.
 “GMA’s members are dedicated to improving the quality of life for their consumers and they are.